 We were the first in San Diego to successfully perform heart-liver transplantation

-We are the only hospital in San Diego to perform heart-lung, living donor liver, and multi-organ chest-abdominal transplants
+We are the only hospital in San Diego to perform heart-lung and multi-organ chest-abdominal transplants

 At UC San Diego Health, you have access to a wide range of treatments as well as support services such as financial counseling, emotional and psychological support, and transplant support groups.